timescale/docs/timescaledb/overview/how-does-it-compare/timescaledb-vs-postgres.md

 TimescaleDB stores the data in 8.6 GB, while standard PostgreSQL stores the data in 159 GB." />

 With compression policies, chunks can be compressed automatically once all data in the chunk has aged beyond the specified time interval.
-In practice, this means that a hypertable can store data as row-oriented for newer data and column-oriented for older data.
+In practice, this means that a hypertable can store data as row-oriented for newer data, and column-oriented for older data.

 Having the data stored as both row and column store also matches the typical